Pawamoy/keycut-data/README.md

 **So why store them again as YAML in a git repository?**

-Well, **first**, because it is simple to manipulate and simple to maintain.
+Well, first, because it is simple to manipulate and simple to maintain.

-**Second**, because each of these databases lacks this or that application, because the way they provide shortcuts is not standardize, and because they do not have APIs to let us build tools on it (or do they?
-If you do know such a website or database, please let me know, post an issue on this repo!).
+Second, because each of these databases lacks this or that application, because the way they provide shortcuts is not standardized, and because they do not have APIs to let us build tools on it (or do they?
+If you do know such a website or database, please let me know!).

-And **third**, for me.
+And third, for me.
 As a user of many command-line utils, graphical interfaces and websites (like most of you), I want a way to easily search through all the available shortcuts to improve my use of these apps.